 If you have a significant special need, the Examining Group will, given medical evidence, agree to special arrangements for the sitting of examinations.
-More often than not this amounts to a period of additional time in examinations, but it can consist of large-type exam papers, rest breaks, etc. Although we have our own checking procedures, it is worth contacting Mr Collar or Mrs Peaston or the Special Needs Department early in Year 10 to find out if special provision might be available and appropriate.
+More often than not this amounts to a period of additional time in examinations, but it can consist of large-type exam papers, rest breaks, etc. Although we have our own checking procedures, it is worth contacting Mrs Roadnight, Mrs Little or the Special Needs Department early in Year 10 to find out if special provision might be available and appropriate.